The origins of Halloween

-Halloween, as we know it today, first emerged in Britain in the 8th century when Pope Gregory relocated the Christian celebration of the Saints, ‘All Hallows Feast’, from mid-May to the 1st November, thereby assimilating the incumbent ‘Celtic Festival of the Dead’ to a related, but church-approved celebration.
+Halloween, as we know it today, first emerged in Britain in the 8th century when Pope Gregory relocated the Christian celebration of the Saints, ‘All Hallows Feast’, from mid-May to the the 1st November, thereby assimilating the incumbent ‘Celtic Festival of the Dead’ to a related, but church-approved celebration.
 It wasn’t long before the preceding evening, ‘All Hallows Eve’, became known colloquially as Halloween.

 Those 8th century festivities would be pretty much recognisable today.
 Turnip lanterns were placed on gateposts to protect homes from spirits who roamed the night, while groups of pagan pre-schoolers wandered the hamlet with their ‘punkies’, (amusingly carved root vegetables), singing the “Punkie Night Song”, knocking on doors and asking for money.